dekoza/mtgpl/RNA.rst

    At the beginning of your end step, untap all lands you control.

+Wrecking Beast
+   Riot (This creature enters the battlefield with your choice of a +1/1+ counter or haste.)

+   Trample

 Absorb
    Counter target spell.
 You gain 3 life.